MU-Data-Science/EVA/RNA-Sequencing/README.md

     ```

-## Running scripts for RNA-sequencing
+## Running the script for RNA-sequencing

 13. Run the RNA-sequencing script.